isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The possible values are:

--  ``stop-retry-exit`` - disables the DHCP service while trying to automatically recover lost connections.
-Shuts down the server on failure after exhausting ``max-reconnect-tries``.
+-  ``stop-retry-exit`` - disables the DHCP service while trying to automatically recover lost connections, and shuts down the server on failure after exhausting ``max-reconnect-tries``.
 This is the default value for the lease backend, the host backend, and the configuration backend.

--  ``serve-retry-exit`` - continues the DHCP service while trying to automatically recover lost connections.
-Shuts down the server on failure after exhausting ``max-reconnect-tries``.
+-  ``serve-retry-exit`` - continues the DHCP service while trying to automatically recover lost connections, and shuts down the server on failure after exhausting ``max-reconnect-tries``.

 -  ``serve-retry-continue`` - continues the DHCP service and does not shut down